Battle of Višegrad: Attack on Višegrad

 According to the plan of attack, developed by Zaharije Ostojić, the attack on Višegrad was organized from both left and right bank of river Drina.
-The attack from the left bank was planned to start one hour earlier than attack from the right bank, with intention to provoke German forces to leave bunkers on the right side to support their forces on the left side of the river.
+The attack from the left bank was planned to start one hour earlier than the attack from the right bank, with the intention to provoke German forces to leave bunkers on the right side to support their forces on the left side of the river.
 The attack started in 4 am on 5 October 1943.

 Before Chetniks stormed into Višegrad they first destroyed four smaller bridges in Mokra Gora.
 The Chetnik forces began with preparation movement for this battle during the night of 2 October 1943.
 Two days later Chetniks attacked Axis troops garrisoned in Višegrad.
 There was a fierce fighting between the Axis garrison and Chetniks.
 German forces did not actively participate in Višegrad's defence.
 They withdrew their forces towards Rogatica and were not attacked by the Chetniks.
 Only the gendarmerie platoon remained in Višegrad.
 The strongest resistance was on the right side of the Rzav River, where the Muslim milita fought.

 The bridge was taken by assault of Chetniks who used only hand grenades.
 The casualties of Chetniks were 21 dead and 30 wounded.
 Predojević, several officers, and an entire Home Guard company were captured by the Chetniks.

 At the beginning of October 1943, based on Armstrong's instructions Mihailović and his Chetniks organized the attack on Višegrad, captured the town and destroyed the railway bridge across river Drina on Sarajevo-Užice railway.
 This bridge was the longest bridge in Axis occupied Yugoslavia destroyed by rebel guerrilla.
 In this attack about 2,500 Chetniks killed about 350 Ustaše and German soldiers and captured a lot of ammunition and arms.
 The Axis forces had 400 wounded.
 The bridge near Višegrad was destroyed with help of British sappers commanded by British Major Archie Jack.